daydayup247/LongQA_RAG_Shadow/README.md

 ## Code Workflow

-The code in this repository follows a four-step workflow:
+The code in this repository follows a four-step workflow (taking Llama2-7b-chat as an example):

 1. **RAG Indexing**
    - **File:** `./rag/index_building_bm25.sh`